For campers

 Why Girl Scout camp?
 Because it’s fun, friends, and opportunities to try new things in a safe environment, where every camper gets to be their true self.
 Trained and friendly staff lead campers in outdoor activities include games, crafts, STEM kits, campfire cooking, archery, gaga ball, nature hikes, and more.
 Overnight campers enjoy swimming in a lake or saltwater pool, sleeping in tents or cabins, learning to use tools to build, canoeing, climb a tower, and more, all with the chance to become more confident and courageous among their peers.
 Camper safety is assured as we follow American Camp Association guidelines.

-Trading Post – Whether campers would like a memento of their time at camp or just need a fresh camp or shirt, the Trading Post can help.
+Trading Post – Whether campers would like a memento of their time at camp or want a new camp t-shirt, the Trading Post can help.
 Families can provide funds for their camper to spend at the Trading Post or buy a gift like a Build-A-Bear ahead of time to give as a surprise.